himanshu7860-hash/CODSOFT/Task 4-Currency-Converter/README.md

-# 🏧 ATM Interface — CodSoft Java Internship | Task 3
+# 💱 Currency Converter — CodSoft Java Internship | Task 2

-> A console-based ATM Interface System built using Core Java as part of the **CodSoft Java Programming Internship**.
+> A console-based Currency Converter built using Core Java that fetches **live exchange rates** from a free API — no API key required!

 ---

 ## 📌 Project Description

-This project simulates a real-world **ATM (Automated Teller Machine)** system through a Java console application.
-The user is greeted with a menu-driven interface where they can perform common banking operations such as checking their account balance, depositing money, and withdrawing cash — all while the program validates every input and displays appropriate success or error messages.
+This project is a **real-time Currency Converter** built as a Java console application.
+The user selects a base currency and a target currency from a list of 10 popular world currencies, enters an amount, and the program fetches the latest exchange rate from a live API and instantly displays the converted result along with the exchange rate used.

-The project is divided into clean, well-structured classes following Object-Oriented Programming principles, making it easy to understand, extend, and maintain.
+The entire project is contained in a **single Java file**, making it clean and beginner-friendly, with every section clearly commented.

 ---

 ## ✨ Features

-- ✅ **Check Balance** — View the current account balance at any time
-- ✅ **Deposit Money** — Add funds to the account with minimum amount validation
-- ✅ **Withdraw Money** — Withdraw cash with balance and withdrawal limit checks
+- ✅ **Live Exchange Rates** — Fetches real-time rates from `open.er-api.com` (free, no API key needed)
+- ✅ **10 Popular Currencies** — USD, INR, EUR, GBP, JPY, AUD, CAD, AED, SGD, CHF
+- ✅ **Currency Selection Menu** — Numbered menu for easy base and target currency selection
-- ✅ **Input Validation** — Handles invalid inputs (letters, negative numbers, zero amounts) gracefully
+- ✅ **Amount Validation** — Rejects zero, negative, and non-numeric inputs
-- ✅ **Withdrawal Limit** — Enforces a per-transaction maximum withdrawal cap (₹10,000)
-- ✅ **User-Friendly Messages** — Clear success and error messages for every operation
+- ✅ **Detailed Result Display** — Shows converted amount, currency symbol, and exchange rate used
-- ✅ **Loop-Based Menu** — Keeps the session running until the user chooses to exit
+- ✅ **Convert Again Option** — Lets the user do multiple conversions in one session

 ---